Check the University Bulletin for listed courses in the Department of Mathematics and Statistics.

 Calculus is a branch of mathematics that studies continuously changing quantities.
-A key notion is the passage to the limit: quantities which tend to ultimate values.
+A key notion is the passage to the limit: quantities that tend to ultimate values.
 The basic tools from calculus are differentiation and integration.
 The methods of calculus are essential to any modern science.
 Department of Mathematical Sciences offers the following courses in calculus:

-Many problems which an actuary has to deal with are contingent / uncertain events.
-Probability theory is the branch of mathematics which studies the assignment of probabilities to random events.
+Many problems which an actuary has to deal with are contingent/uncertain events.
+Probability theory is the branch of mathematics that studies the assignment of probabilities to random events.
 Department of Mathematical Sciences offers the following courses in Probability:

 These courses fulfill the Applied Statistics subject and the Mathematical Statistics subject of the VEE requirements.
 Please see the VEE requirements for more information.
 These courses also cover partially the syllabi for CAS: Statistics and Probabilistic Models Exam, Construction and Evaluation of Actuarial Models Exam, Statistics for Risk Modeling Exam, and Predictive Analytics.

 Department of Mathematical Sciences offers the following courses in Financial Mathematics:

 Actuaries use sophisticated probability models.
 Department of Mathematical Sciences offers the following courses in actuarial stochastic models:

 An actuary studies contingent / uncertain events which have financial consequences.
 Hence he/she must have a good knowledge of Economics and Finance.
 In addition, VEE requirements include microeconomics, macroeconomics, and corporate finance.
 The following courses deal with microeconomics and macroeconomics.
 They fulfill the VEE requirements on the Economics subject: